And Just Like That...: Audience viewership

-Despite HBO Max not revealing subscriber viewership for its original programming, And Just Like That... was announced to have delivered the service's most-watched series debut to date, including both HBO and HBO Max originals premiered on the service.
-The series placed within the service's top 10 most-watched premieres including film debuts.
-The series was the most-watched first viewing in the service's history, implying that new subscribers enlisted to watch the series.
+And Just Like That... was HBO Max's most-watched series debut, including both HBO and HBO Max Originals premiered on the service, until it was surpassed by the premiere of House of the Dragon.
+The first season placed within the service's top 10 most-watched premieres including film debuts.
+The series was the most-watched first viewing in the service's history at the time of its premiere, implying that new subscribers enlisted to watch the series.